 - Hinders or prevents the movement of persons or vehicles on a public street, road, highway right of way or to, from, within or upon public or private property, so as to interfere with the rights of others, by any act which serves no lawful and reasonable purpose.

-- Creates a condition which presents a risk of physical harm to persons or property.
+- Creates a condition that presents a risk of physical harm to persons or property.

 - Urinates or defecates in any public place or upon the property of any other person except this section shall not apply to the use of restrooms and/or bathrooms.

 Nothing described herein shall be interpreted or construed to prevent any constitutionally protected activity including but not necessarily limited to exercise of one’s constitutionally guaranteed rights of freedom of speech or assembly.
 No person may be convicted under this section when his sole intent for engaging in the activities for which he was arrested was to exercise one or more of the rights guaranteed to him under the Constitution of the United States or the State Constitution or to exercise any other rights guaranteed to that person by law.

 There are multiple ways to defend against a disorderly conduct charge, including assertion of Constitutional rights, self-defense, and failure to prove the elements of the offense by beyond a reasonable doubt.

 The facts of each disorderly conduct charge are different.
 Simply because another person was convicted of disorderly conduct does not imply that you will be convicted.
 We will meticulously investigate the facts of your case.
 Once we have completed the investigation, we will sit down and discuss the facts of your case and your options under the law.